Regional overview

 Equipment

-- Mountain hiking equipment; sturdy boots and trekking poles for a steep, sustained climb and descent.
+- Mountain hiking equipment; sturdy boots and trekking poles.

 Hazards and notes